Sharing is caring!

 Iowa State Capitol

 I still remember my class field trip to the Iowa State Capitol.
 I distinctly remember how big and beautiful it was and to this day they are diligently always this historic building in shape.
-When touring the Iowa State Capitol you are able to learn about laws passes, passed senators and governors and so much more than create what Des Moines and the state of Iowa are today.
+When touring the Iowa State Capitol you can learn about laws passed, passed by senators and governors and so much more than create what Des Moines and the state of Iowa are today.
+Take a look at a full review here.

 State Historical Museum of Iowa